EnixCoda/3/readme.md

 # 3

-This is a toy project with features of visualizing 3D objects and ray tracing effects.
+This is a toy project of visualizing 3D objects with camera controls and ray tracing effects based on WebGL2.

 ![preview](public/preview.png)